KlimLe/ML4B-Stock-Prediction/README.md

 Descriptive Language (no judgement, no discussion in this section -> just show what you built)

 ## 5. Discussion

+### Limited Access to suitable Data
+We had difficulty obtaining appropriate datasets, and the search was time-consuming, especially due to scaling.
+To acces live news, we built a web scraper, however it unfortunately failed at paywalls.

+### Libraries
+When using Streamlit, incompatible versions of the libraries used in the Streamlit environment caused errors.

+### Model
+- Automated, repeated retraining of the model was abandoned due to poor data quality.
+- Tuning of hyperparameters failed because of an unsuitable data structure.

+### Repositories
+The transfer of code from Google Colab to GitHub caused errors, and debugging is still incomplete.

 Now its time to discuss your results/ artifacts/ app Show the limitations : e.g. missing data, limited training ressources/ GPU availability in Colab, limitaitons of the app Discuss your work from an ethics perspective: